 - Enter the IP address in Network.

 - To find your IP address, do a Google search for “what is my IP address”.

 - To add an IP address range, format the network to include the subnet mask.
 For example, 220.127.116.11/24 where /24 is the subnet mask.

-- MEDIA: Media Release, When both endpoints in a call are on networks that have the MEDIA permissions, the Media (RTP) will connect directly, without routing through Jive Cloud.Warning:
+Option Description REG Device Registration — Allows calls to be made and received using this network.
+PROV Device Provisioning — Allows devices to provision using this network (i.e., access configuration files from Jive’s servers).
+MEDIA Media Release — When both endpoints in a call are on networks that have the Media permissions, the Media (RTP) will connect directly, without routing through Jive Cloud.Warning:

-5. Optional—Enter an Expiration date for the network and/or a Comment to help identify the network.
+- Optional: Enter an Expiration date for the network and/or a Comment to help identify the network.